frvidal/dynamic-pie-chart/projects/dynamic-pie-chart/README.md

 ![Dynamic Pie Chart](https://frvidal.github.io/dynamic-pie-chart/projects/dynamic-pie-chart/dynamic-pie-chart.gif)

+- The release 1.1.x is linked with Angular 9.
+- The release 1.2.x is linked with Angular 10.
+- The release 1.3.x is linked with Angular 11.

 ## Installing this library in your project ?

 The most simple command `npm install dynamic-pie-chart` will install this library